-- potential political, constitutional, economic and military instability in the State of Israel, where our headquarters, members of our management team and our research and development facilities are located, may adversely affect our results of operations; - we expect to be exposed to fluctuations in currency exchange rates, which could adversely affect our results of operations; - the termination or reduction of tax and other incentives that the Israeli government provides to Israeli companies may increase our costs and taxes; - we may be required to pay monetary remuneration to our Israeli employees for their inventions, even if the rights to such inventions have been duly assigned to us.
+- current and potential political, economic and military instability in Israel, where our headquarters, most members of management and our board of directors, research and development activities, production facilities and employees are located, including Israel's ongoing multi-front war with terrorist groups in neighboring countries, such as Hezbollah in Lebanon and Hamas in the Gaza Strip, and certain state actors such as Iran, may adversely affect our results of operations; - the termination or reduction of tax and other incentives that the Israeli government provides to Israeli companies may increase our costs and taxes; - we may be required to pay monetary remuneration to our Israeli employees for their inventions, even if the rights to such inventions have been duly assigned to us.
 We may also not be able to enforce covenants not-to-compete under current Israeli law that might result in added competition for our products; - we received Israeli government grants for certain of our research and development activities, the terms of which may require us to pay royalties and to satisfy specified conditions in order to manufacture products and transfer technologies outside of Israel.
-If we fail to satisfy these conditions, we may be required to pay penalties and refund grants previously received; - provisions of Israeli law and our articles of association may delay, prevent or otherwise impede a merger with, or an acquisition of, us, which could prevent a change of control, even when the terms of such a transaction are favorable to us and our shareholders; - it may be difficult to enforce a judgment of a U.S. court against us, our executive officers and directors named in this this annual report on Form 20-F in Israel or the United States, to assert U.S. securities laws claims in Israel or to serve process on our executive officers and directors and these experts; and - your rights and responsibilities as a shareholder will be governed in key respects by Israeli laws, which differs in some material respects from the rights and responsibilities of shareholders of U.S. companies.
+If we fail to satisfy these conditions, we may be required to pay penalties and refund grants previously received; - provisions of Israeli law and our articles of association may delay, prevent or otherwise impede a merger with, or an acquisition of, us, which could prevent a change of control, even when the terms of such a transaction are favorable to us and our shareholders; and - your rights and responsibilities as a shareholder will be governed in key respects by Israeli laws, which differs in some material respects from the rights and responsibilities of shareholders of U.S. companies.